niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/Services/09-Secuirty & Management/Security.md

 ## AWS Inspector

-Runs a secuirty benchmark agaisnt specific EC2 instances.
+Runs a security benchmark against specific EC2 instances.
 You can run a variety of security benchmarks.
 Can perform both Netweork and Host assessments.

 ## Amazon Macie
 Fully managed service for monitoring data access in S3, and generates detailed alerts when detecting risk of unauthorized access or inadvertent data leaks.